 Beginning her bellydance career in 1995, Rachel has become an extremely sought after performer and instructor.
 Rachel is one of the highest certified dancers in the world in the Salimpour formats.
-And with her highly accredited dance and musical training, this multi-award winning performer teaches workshops and classes across the world.
+With her highly accredited dance and musical training, this international multi-award winning performer teaches workshops and classes across the world.
 Based in Southern California, Rachel is San Diego’s number one premier Bellydance entertainment highlight.
 Her performances are fantastically radiant, full of amazing technique and grace while accompanied by her captivating authentic style.
 Rachel's dynamic artistry brings to the classroom and stage a rare and unique element in emotional expression that leaves her audience thirsting for more.
 Her unmatched enthusiasm for the dance, cultural elements and correct training is reflective in her performances and teachings.
 Currently Suhaila Level 5 certified, (one of 5 worldwide) Rachel continues to teach and perform her incomparable musical interpretation with a great rooted understanding in dance movement, technique, and isolation strength.

 O. How would you describe your style as a dancer, Rachel?